 Help the new staff member feel welcome:

 Prior to the individual’s first day on campus—

-• Assure the new staff member will have an organized office or workspace, and necessary office equipment and office supplies.
-An organized office area, with necessary supplies, as of the first day of work is a sign that you have given time and thought to welcoming the individual.
+• Provide an organized office or workspace with all the necessary office equipment and supplies.
+An organized office area with necessary supplies on the first day of work is a sign that you have given time and thought to welcome them.

-• Assure the new staff member's computer, laptop, or other devices have all necessary software and applications; contact Information Technology Services, 358-4007, for assistance.
+•Ensure that computers/laptops or other devices have all necessary software and applications.
+Contact Information Technology Services for assistance.

-• Arrange for a College credit card if applicable; contact the Business Office, 358-4215.
+• Arrange for a College credit card (Pcard), if applicable, by contacting the Business Office.

-• If purchase order access or access to budget statements will be necessary, contact the Business Office, 358-4210.
+• If purchase order or budget statement access will be necessary, contact the Business Office.

-• Order business cards as applicable through Inside F&M.
+• Business cards can be ordered through Inside F&M.

-• If the new hire will need access to academic information, contact the Registrar's Office, 358-4168.
+• If access to academic information is needed, contact the Registrar's Office.

-• Update any department web pages, forms, or office publications that refer to office staff to include the new staff member.
+• Update any departmental web pages, forms, or office publications to include the new staff member.
 The directory is automatically updated through Banner.